 - If you witness littering Please Report vehicle litter acts to The State of Tennessee online OR by calling toll-free 1-877-8-LITTER (1-877-8-548837).

-If you are a member of a business, civic club, church or other organization (including family), you can "Adopt-A-Road.”
-Adopt-A-Road organizations agree to pick up litter at least twice a year along a section of a Knox County approved road, and will receive signs marking their work area after their second cleanup.
-The County will provide bags, safety vests, gloves, litter pickers and warning signs as requested.
+Businesses, civic clubs, churches, or other organization (including families may adopt Knox County and other grant-eligible roads.
+Adopt-A-Road organizations must agree to pick up litter at least twice a year along a section of a Knox County approved road, and will receive signs marking their work area after their second cleanup.
+The County will provide bags, safety vests, gloves, litter pickers and roadside safety signs as requested.
 After groups arrange a cleanup, Knox County Solid Waste will pick up the bags along the roadside or groups may take the material directly to County Convenience Centers.
 State Roads and roads within the City of Knoxville are not eligible for adoption.

 - We want to apply to be an Adopt-A-Road group

 - My Adopt-A-Road Group needs supplies and we want to notify you of our upcoming cleanup

 - My Adopt-A-Road Group cleaned up and we are submitting our collection report